gazebosim/gz-physics/tutorials/01_intro.md

 ## Motivation

-Ignition Physics (`ign-physics`) is a library component in Ignition Robotics, a set of libraries designed to rapidly develop robot and simulation applications.
+Ignition Physics (`ign-physics`) is a library component in Ignition, a set of libraries designed to rapidly develop robot and simulation applications.
 The main goal of the library is to provide an abstraction layer to various physics engines, which gives end-users the ability to use multiple physics engines with minimal change to their application code.
 Users can request for physics engines that support a set of features and the plugin loading mechanism loads only the engines that implement the requested features.
 Besides, a user-selected physics engine can be integrated into the existing code-base by writing a compatible plugin interface, which enables Ignition Physics extensibility and modularity.

 ## Overview

-For a big picture of the Ignition Physics operation in Ignition Robotics ecosystem, see the abstract diagram below:
+For a big picture of the Ignition Physics operation in Ignition ecosystem, see the abstract diagram below:

 <img src="https://user-images.githubusercontent.com/18066876/94050480-9dc54000-fdd6-11ea-92e7-832dcdf4caba.png"/>